About Golden Vet Physio

 Key Responsibilities:

-Assessment: Evaluating an animal’s physical condition, movement patterns, posture, and muscle function to identify issues.
+Assessment: Evaluating the physical condition, movement patterns, posture, and muscle function to identify abnormalities or asymmetries.

-Treatment Planning: Developing tailored therapy programs based on veterinary diagnosis and individual animal needs.
+Treatment Planning: To develop tailored therapy programs based on veterinary diagnosis and individual needs.

-Rehabilitation: Assisting in recovery from orthopedic or neurological injuries using techniques like massage, stretching, hydrotherapy, and exercise therapy.
+Rehabilitation: Assisting in recovery from orthopaedic or neurological injuries using techniques like massage, stretching, hydrotherapy, and exercise therapy.

 Pain Management: Using methods such as electrotherapy or manual therapy to reduce pain and inflammation.